Sustainability

 Target Audience

-All personnel who are responsible to improve operational excellence in their organization.
+All personnel who are responsible for ESG initiatives in their organization.

 Content